The Learnable Typewriter: A Generative Approach to Text Analysis: The Learnable Typewriter

-\paragraph{Supervised learning.} Using line-level annotation is an easy way to remove {this} ambiguity.
-We find that simply adding the classical CTC loss~\cite{ctc} computed on the sprite probabilities to our reconstruction loss is enough to learn sprites that exactly correspond {to characters}.
+\paragraph{Weakly supervised loss.} The intrinsic ambiguity of the sprite decomposition problem may result in sprites that do not correspond to individual characters.
+Using line-level annotation is an easy way to resolve this ambiguity.
+We find that simply adding the classical CTC loss~\cite{ctc} computed on the sprite probabilities to our reconstruction loss is enough to learn sprites that exactly correspond to characters.
 More specifically, we chose the number of sprites as the number of different characters and associate arbitrarily each sprite to a character and the empty sprite to the separator token of the CTC.
-Then given the one-hot line-level annotation $\gt$ and the predicted sprite probabilities $\pred = (\proba_{1:K+1}(f_{1}), ..., \proba_{1:K+1}(f_T))$, we optimize our system parameters by minimizing: where $\lambdactc$ is a hyper-parameter and $\lctc(\gt ,\pred)$ is the CTC loss computed between the ground-truth $\gt$ and the predicted probabilities $\pred$.
-In our experiments we have used $\lambdactc=0.1$ for printed text and $\lambdactc=0.01$ for handwritten text.
+Then given the one-hot line-level annotation $\gt$ and the predicted sprite probabilities $\pred = (\proba_{1:K+1}(f_{1}), ..., \proba_{1:K+1}(f_T))$, we optimize our system's parameters by minimizing: